+−Work Package 1. Ethics Requirements

 +−Work Package 2.
 Outbreak Antenna

 In case of emerging or re-emerging pathogen epidemics, detection has always been a major bottleneck delaying efficient outbreak management, including containment and treatment of infected individuals.
-For exactly this reason an Outbreak Antenna team will be installed within HONOURs, which consists of 9 ESRs, guided by 6 senior scientists.
+For exactly this reason an Outbreak Antenna team will be installed within HONOURs, which consists of 11 ESRs, guided by 8 senior scientists.
 The team will monitor whether there are suspicions of new entries, or unexpected infections in their fields.
-At 6 sites the Outbreak Antenna will be operational: 3 sites to identify outbreaks in animals (Friedrich Loeffler Institute, Germany, Institute for Virology and Immunology, Switzerland, MSD Animal Health, the Netherlands) and 3 hospital sites to identify outbreaks in humans (Academic Medical Center, the Netherlands, University of Leuven, Belgium, Labor Spiez, Switzerland).
+At 7 sites the Outbreak Antenna will be operational: 3 sites to identify outbreaks in animals (Friedrich-Loeffler-Institut, Germany; Institute for Virology and Immunology, Switzerland; MSD Animal Health, the Netherlands) and 4 hospital sites to identify outbreaks in humans (Academic Medical Center, the Netherlands; KU Leuven, Belgium; Universität Bern, Institut für Infektionskrankheiten, Switzerland; Charité - Universitätsmedizin Berlin, Germany).

 +−Work Package 3.
 Pathogen Discovery